NylaWoethief/MarkdownToEbookConverter/README.md

 ## Running

-Before running the script for the first time, give `BookConverter.sh` executable privileges by typing `chmod +x BookConverter.sh` in your terminal.
+Before running the script for the first time, give `BookConverter.sh` or `TUIBookCOnverter.sh` executable privileges by typing `chmod +x BookConverter.sh` or `chmod +x TUIBookConverter.sh` in your terminal.

 Type `./BookConverter.sh` to run the script and answer all of the prompts.